 First video: Josephine, What a day.
 This video shows Josephine walking around Manchester and is shot in a number of locations, including on the platform at Castlefield train station, ascending stairs, walking down back alleys and past busy roads.
 Her position remains the same in each shot, very close to the camera, straight on.

-Third video: Holly Golightly, Virtually Happy.
+Second video: Holly Golightly, Virtually Happy.
 Sound only.